 In its efficient cost, a coal-fired generator may consider including any cost it would avoid by offering to the market.
 The most common example of avoided costs is avoided start-up costs where, to avoid switching off, baseload generators frequently offer minimum stable generation capacity at negative prices, with their subsequent capacity at their efficient cost, up to maximum stable generation.

-An example of a complaint Price-Quantity Pair offer for a coal-fired generator is given in Example 11.
+An example of a complaint Price-Quantity Pair offer for a coal-fired generator is given in Example 11Error!
+Reference source not found.

 4.3 Diesel-fired generator